top of page

 IMG_7791 2.JPG

-As a researcher, I work on community-based projects with an emphasis on justice in technology design.
+I work on community-based projects with an emphasis on justice in technology design.

-I am currently a third-year PhD student in the Human and Social Dimensions of Science and Technology (HSD) program at Arizona State University and an NSF Graduate Research Fellow.
+I am a PhD Candidate in the Human and Social Dimensions of Science and Technology (HSD) program at Arizona State University and an NSF Graduate Research Fellow.
 I study how people create mechanisms for bodily and community autonomy in the current landscape of digital surveillance technologies (e.x. mutual aid, community health initiatives, etc.).
-I'm interested in how data-intensive technologies can be better designed and governed to support autonomy.
+I'm interested in how data-intensive technologies can be better designed and governed to support community autonomy.
+I draw on the fields of data justice, health social movements, future studies in my research.

 I am a facilitator with experience bringing together researchers and community members across technology and the social sciences.
 Before starting my PhD program, I worked with the Center for Integrative Research in the Computing and Learning sciences.

-Leah M. Friedman CV - Updated March 2024 Google Scholar Profile
+Leah M. Friedman CV - Updated May 2026 Google Scholar Profile

 Follow Me